Château de Rayne Vigneau Sauternes 2016 - 1er Cru Classé

 Wine rated (2018 guide) 95/100

 Golden yellow.
-Inviting, pleasant bouquet with notes of toasted almonds, mirabelle plums, peaches, and green tea.
-I also detect notes of aging with a hint of coffee and freshly baked bread.
-Ultimately, these different aromas transport me to Christmas markets in Germany or Switzerland with their scents of gingerbread, cinnamon, and mulled wine.
-On the palate, the wine is dense, compact and has a structure that will allow it to age well.
-Lively, fruity finish, subtly bitter and very promising!
-2026-2051
+An inviting, pleasant bouquet with notes of toasted almonds, mirabelle plums, peaches, and green tea.
+I also detect notes from the aging process, with hints of coffee and freshly baked bread.
+Ultimately, these various aromas transport me to the heart of Christmas markets in Germany or Switzerland, with their scents of gingerbread, cinnamon, and mulled wine.
+On the palate, the wine is dense, compact, and possesses a structure that will allow it to age well.
+The finish is lively, fruity, subtly bitter, and very promising!
+2026–2051